Gunfire erupts in Mogadishu as Somali government forces seal off streets

 OVERNIGHT ATTACKS

-Hours before that, Somalia’s former president, Sheikh Sharif Sheikh Ahmed, accused government troops of attacking a hotel where he was staying with another former president ahead of Friday’s rally.
+Hours before the demonstrations, Somalia’s former president, Sheikh Sharif Sheikh Ahmed, accused government troops of attacking a hotel where he was staying with another former president ahead of Friday’s rally.

 Somalia’s minister of security Hassan Hundubey Jimale accused the opposition of starting the fighting.